openresty/srcache-nginx-module/README.markdown

 It is recommended to install this module as well as the Nginx core and many other goodies via the [ngx_openresty bundle](http://openresty.org).
 It is the easiest way and most safe way to set things up.
 See OpenResty's [installation instructions](http://openresty.org/#Installation) for details.

-If you are using Nginx distributions that are not shipped with the [ngx_openresty bundle](http://openresty.org), then you are highly recommended to apply the [nonbuffered-upstream-truncation patch](https://raw.github.com/agentzh/ngx_openresty/master/patches/nginx-1.2.6-nonbuffered-upstream-truncation.patch) to your Nginx source tree.

 Alternatively, you can build Nginx with this module all by yourself:

 * Grab the nginx source code from [nginx.org](http://nginx.org), for example, the version 1.2.6 (see [Nginx Compatibility](http://wiki.nginx.org/HttpSRCacheModule#Compatibility)),